-A company may be required to account for a contract to buy or sell a non-financial item – e.g. commodities such as crude oil or metals – under IFRS® Standards for financial instruments as a derivative at fair value through profit or loss.
+A company may be required to account for a contract to buy or sell a non-financial item – e.g. commodities such as crude oil or metals – under IFRS® Accounting Standards for financial instruments as a derivative at fair value through profit or loss.
 [IFRS 9.2.4]

 Financial instruments accounting applies if the contract can be settled net in cash or another financial instrument – which includes cases where the non-financial item is readily convertible into cash – unless the own use exemption applies.
 [IAS 32.8, IFRS 9.2.4]

-The COVID-19 outbreak may affect when a company needs to account for a commodity contract as a derivative.
+Economic uncertainty may affect when a company needs to account for a commodity contract as a derivative.

 To qualify for the own use exemption, a contract to buy or sell a non-financial item needs to be entered into and continue to be held to receive or deliver that non-financial item in accordance with the company’s expected purchase, sale or usage requirements.
 In addition, if a company has a past practice of settling similar contracts net in cash, then a contract would not satisfy the own use exemption.
 [IFRS 9.2.4, 2.6]